autoSteve/ha-solcast-solar/ADVOPTIONS.md

 ## Forecasts

+**Key: "forecast_day_entities"**

+Possible values: integer 8-14 (default 8)

+The number of forecast day entities to create (plus one).
+By default seven entities are created.
+Today, tomorrow, day 3, day 4, day 5, day 6 and day 7.
+This option enables creation of up to a day 13 entity.

+An integration reload is required to vary the number of entities.
+New entities created will be disabled by default, and if this option is reduced then entities will be cleaned up.

+**Key: "forecast_future_days"**

+Possible values: integer 8-14 (default 14)

+The number of days of forecasts to request from Solcast.
+Setting this lower than 14 will not remove forecasts already retrieved.

 **Key: "forecast_history_max_days"**

 Possible values: integer 22-3650 (default 730)

 The number of days of history to retain for forecasts (and estimated actuals).

 ## General

+**Key: "entity_logging"**

+Possible values: boolean true/false (default false)

+By default the value set in entities is not logged.
+This option enables that `DEBUG` logging.

+An integration reload is required.

 **Key: "reload_on_advanced_change"**